 - Also, he's justifiably pretty pissed when the Aurors came calling to sack him in Book 5, but it was only after McGonagall came out to defuse the situation and took four Stunners to the chest that Hagrid well and truly flips out.

-- Umbrige and four Ministry-trained Aurors found this out the hard way when they tried to ambush him one night.
-Umbrige, sadly, was the only one who escaped conscious.
+- Umbridge and four Ministry-trained Aurors found this out the hard way when they tried to ambush him one night.
+Umbridge, sadly, was the only one who escaped conscious.
 (Although, in another example of this trope, Hermione made her wish she hadn't.)

-- Bruiser with a Soft Center: He's more soft spot than bruiser unless you make him mad, in which case the ratio switches over.
+- Bruiser with a Soft Center: He's more soft spot than bruiser unless you make him mad.
+Which is not advised.